The Full Range of Treatment Options for Children with ADHD

 This approach is effective for most kids with ADHD.
 Exceptions to this rule are very young children — who are unable to articulate their thoughts and feelings — and those who need a more structured approach, such as children with oppositional defiant disorder who are unwilling to cooperate in managing their behaviors.
 Changing distorted thoughts, and the resulting change in behavior patterns, is effective in treating depression, anxiety, and other emotional problems, as well.

-Alternative or Complementary Treatments
+ADHD Treatment with Alternative or Complementary Treatments

 Some families choose to manage their child’s symptoms — in whole or in combination with medication and behavior therapies — through diet, physical activity, and alternative therapies like meditation or brain training.